The Fight Between Carnival and Lent: Composition

+In the foreground is the battle itself: the two opponents, Carnival and Lent, pulled and pushed and accompanied by supporters, are about to meet.
+Carnival is seated on a large beer barrel and Lent is opposite him seated on a shallow pull cart.
+The painting does not present either side as being better than the other, but presents both sides as extremes of the human experience.

 It is typical of the world landscape style, in which an imaginary panoramic landscape is seen from an elevated viewpoint.
 The horizon is high in the picture, giving the viewer a bird's eye view of the scene.
-The physical canvas is large, and the characters are small, which means that nearly 200 characters fit into the scene, mostly in groupings.
+The physical painting is large, and the characters are small, which means that nearly 200 characters fit into the scene, mostly in groupings.

 A market square of an unspecified village in the Netherlands is shown.
 Themes in the scene would have been nostalgic for contemporary viewers, since it depicts an older and more rural style of improvised celebration, in contrast to the highly organized professional processions which would have been seen at that time in Antwerp.

 The spectacle is divided into two halves, and framed by two buildings: the inn on the left, the church on the right, which gives it the character of a scene in a stage show.
 The left side of the sprawling canvas depicts the Carnival, the right side, Lent.
 The boundary is not sharply defined, however, and in several places the followers of Lent and Shrove Tuesday invade each other's space.
 The painting depicts different times of year.
 Barren, wintery, trees on the left hint at the winter, while the budding trees of the churchyard's lenten side hint at a burgeoning spring.

-In the foreground is the battle itself: the two opponents, pulled and pushed and accompanied by supporters, are about to meet.

-The painting does not present either side as being better than the other, but presents both sides as extremes of the human experience.